sorata000x/Skill-Tree/README.md

 Bug Fix

+- Group tab more button stop propagation (8/22)
+- Need to show preview on skill edit (8/22)
 - Bug: Overwrites user data on log in
 - Skill tree is not scrolling on long skill tree (8/20)
 - Re-implement auth dialog